Estimated reading time: 26 minutes

 Take advantage of family lounges, play areas, or nursing rooms if they are available.

-For example, during our transit from Istanbul to Vienna, we spent some time in a lounge at Istanbul Airport that had a children’s playroom.
+We spent some time in a lounge at Istanbul Airport that had a children’s playroom.
 This playroom was complete with games, a slide, a climbing structure, a TV, and even camera connectors to monitors outside the room, allowing parents to keep an eye on their kids without having to sit inside.
 They also offered a large buffet selection, ensuring that even the pickiest eaters would find something to enjoy.

 Each Priority Pass membership allows free entry for one guest, and most lounges offer free entry for children under three years old.
 Our family of four has one Capital One Venture X card, with both of us listed on the account, giving us our own Priority Pass memberships.
 With these two memberships, all four of us can enter the lounges at no additional charge.